bd-R/bdclean-guide/docs/02-Shiny-app.md

 ![Data upload from online biodiversity databases](img/bdDwC_Up-database.png "bdDwC-app data-upload-database")

-## Dictionary
+## Dictionaries

 A dictionary is a key component when Darwinizing a dataset.
-It's basically a lookup table that lists a possible variation of field name and it corresponding DwC names.
+It's basically a lookup table that lists a possible variation of field name and it corresponding DwC name.

 ### The Darwin Cloud dictionary

 The Darwin Cloud dictionary [@DarwinCloud], is a lookup table that accumulates different variations in DwC field names from different publishers.
 This valuable dictionary was created and is maintained by the Kurator project (http://kurator.acis.ufl.edu/kurator-web/), which provides workflow tools for data quality improvement of biodiversity data, via a user-friendly web interface.
-See [The Kurator project] section for more information.

-#### Updating the Darwin Cloud dictionary {-}
+#### Updating the Darwin Cloud {-}

 It's recommended to update the Darwin Cloud file.
 This can be done easily by clicking the **Update DC** button.